-I've never actually cooked a St Patrick's Day meal, but this year I might!
-And if I do, this dish is front lining the entire event!
-Straight up, it's a pain in the ass to cook every holiday, but wouldn't it be cool to actually cook on a holiday where it wouldn't be expected, like St Patrick's Day?
+I've never actually cooked a traditional St Patrick's Day meal.
+If I ever do, my Healthy & Hearty Irish Beef Stew will be front lining the entire event!
+It's so good you'll want to make it over and over again.
+I know it can be a pain in the ass to cook every holiday, but wouldn't it be cool to cook on a holiday where it wouldn't be expected, like St. Patrick's Day?

 1 ¼ pound beef stew meat, medium diced